- December 23, 2022

 Types and Number of Molds

 There are two types of molds used a male (which has a convex shape) and female (which has a concave shape) in thermoforming.
 When using a male mold, the plastic sheet is placed over it to fit inside the part.
-And when using a female mold, it fits around the thermoplastic sheet and forms its outer dimensions precisely.
+When using a female mold, it fits around the thermoplastic sheet and forms its outer dimensions precisely.

 Generally, one can use the male or female mold in vacuum forming that uses a single mold and vacuum pressure to give parts their desired shape.

 Pressure forming works differently.
 Instead of suctioning around one mold, a heated sheet of plastic is pressed between two molds.
-This is useful for making plastic parts that need to be accurately shaped on both sides, or when a deep draw is required.
+This is useful for making plastic parts that need to be accurately shaped on both sides or when a deep draw is required.

 Conculsion